data-citation-working-group/data-citation-workshop-2014/data-citation-to-JATS-mapping-v1.md

 	</ref>

 ## Fields to JATS Elements Mapping

 In the following pages:
-A numbered heading will list the field name (as found in several sources) The paragraph below it will give an approximate definition.
+- A numbered heading will list the field name (as found in several sources)
+- The paragraph below it will give an approximate definition.
 (Non-italicized definitions are from ESIP Data Citation Guidelines (Ruth Duerr 20120).
-Properties and sub-properties are from the DataCite Schema 2013)
+Properties and sub-properties are from the [DataCite Schema 2013](http://schema.datacite.org/meta/kernel-3/index.html))
-The bulleted list following will show JATS alternatives, named and tagged Comments MAY be given at the end.
+- The bulleted list following will show JATS alternatives, named and tagged.
+- Comments MAY be given at the end.

-Author/Rightsholder/ Creator/Primary Responsibility
+### Author/Rightsholder/ Creator/Primary Responsibility
 Data creators.
-People or organizations responsible for developing (intellectual work) the dataset (type subproperty) Primary Responsibility
+People or organizations responsible for developing (intellectual work) the dataset (_type subproperty_) _Primary Responsibility_

 Potential JATS Equivalents
 name
 <name> <surname>Edelstein</surname> <given-names>PH</given-names> </name>person-group/name